ttbarnes/List-Icon-Manipulator/README.md

 ## Note
-This has not been tested yet
+This has not been fully tested yet

 ## Requirments